 In my scheme, people are defined by their (unconscious) beliefs and each person believes a private reality to exist.
 It is possible that when the determinism of all those private realities is traced back into the past, they start to conflict with each other.
 Since reality is conceived to be logical, such conflicts cannot exist.
 We resolve the contradiction by assuming that reality has a randomness component that dissolves people's histories into unknowability at various points in the past.
-A person's deterministic history does not extend back forever but only to a point where it meets other people's histories at which point randomness appears.
-Thus randomness is another invention (along with free will) to preserve the notion that a self-existent reality exists.
+A person's deterministic history does not extend back forever but only to a point where it meets other people's histories, at which point randomness appears.
+Thus randomness is another invention (along with free will) to preserve the notion that a self-existent reality exists when it does not.
 Or to preserve the notion that I am accurate in my beliefs about reality when the evidence goes against this.
-I note that if the world contained just one person, then whatever reality that person believed to exist would be "true" because it could not be contradicted.
+I note that if the world contained just one person, then whatever reality that person believed to exist would be "true", because it could not be contradicted.
 And it would be deterministic.
-Randomness can be considered a meaningless concept when only one person exists.
+Randomness is an unnecessary concept when only one person exists.
 These considerations support the idea that randomness is our unwitting invention.